wingzx3/cogent/README.md

 Made with ❤️ and lots of ☕ by awesome developers like you!

-*Remember: The best code is the one that works... but the second-best is the one that works AND makes your colleagues smile!* 😉
+*Remember: The best code is the one that works... but the second-best is not writing any code at all!* 😉